jiawlu/OSM2GMNS/docs/source/mrm.rst

 Multi-Resolution Modeling
 =========================

-Transportation networks can have different spatial granularities, each of them are intended to carry out various analysis, optimization, simulation, and management.
-In this section, we introduce the concept of multi-resolution network (MRM), which is one of the novelties of this package.
-Three types of networks, namely microscopic network, mesoscopic network, and macroscopic network, are refered to as the MRM.

-This case study adopted and extended the GMNS-based representation for ABM and macro-, meso-, and microlayers of representation to achieve a hybrid-resolution network construction.
-The study adopted the GMNS standard for multiresolution transportation network representation, even though the developers mainly designed GMNS for macroscopic networks.
-As a result, this MRM-oriented study extends the GMNS-based representation for both mesoscopic and microscopic networks.
-In the long run, the researchers intend the proposed open-data and open-source framework to create a free open-package and open-data ecosystem, which could reduce the cost and complexity of managing computers and simulation models.
-The base representation of GMNS would allow different communities to build versions of a high-fidelity virtual model from different open and user-contributed data sources.
+Multi-Resolution Modeling (MRM) is a modeling technology that creates a family of models that represent the same phenomenon or a set of questions at more than two different resolutions.
+The fine-grained spatial scales could cover corridors, roads, and lane representations, and the temporal resolution refers to the time interval (or time stamps) at which the dynamic state of the model is updated, typically ranging from days to seconds.
+Each type of model (macroscopic, mesoscopic, or microscopic) has its own advantages and disadvantages, and represents a trade-off between scales and resolution levels.
+The ultimate goal of MRM is how to seamlessly integrate models with different temporal and spatial resolutions, while the focus of the cross-resolution approach is on how to bridge the gaps between macroscopic and microscopic levels, so as to provide strong theoretical support and deeper insights for both levels.

-The osm2gmns package novelty transfer the macroscopic network into a mesoscopic network and a microscopic network, enabling practitioners and researchers to carry out various transportation planning, designing, optimization, simulation, and computation under different spatial granularities.
+The osm2gmns package adopts the `GMNS`_ standard and further extends it to a inherently consistent multi-resolution network modeling standard.
+With a single line of code, osm2gmns can help users generate corresponding mesoscopic and microscopic networks for any given macroscopic networks in GMNS format, enabling practitioners and researchers to carry out various researches on transportation planning, designing, optimization, simulation, and computation under different spatial granularities.
+In this section, we mainly talk about the three levels of transportation network representation.

 .. figure:: _images/mrnet.png
     :name: micronet_pic